 And don’t forget that both broccoli and cauliflower are incredible on salads, but they’re usually tossed on in big, imposing pieces.
 Instead, consider slicing them thinly.
 Prepared that way, they’ll give your salad a nice crunch that provides an altogether different texture than a salad based only on lettuce.
 And always remove the skin of the stem part of your broccoli florets, as it doesn’t break down well when chewed.

 Once you’ve got all your veggies together, it’s time to give some thought to how to serve your salad.
 Most people just use a dinner plate, but a large bowl is far superior since it’ll do a better job of containing all your vegetables and dressing.
 In fact, to digress for a moment, dinner bowls are generally superior to plates for almost any meal you could serve.

 As for dressings, most commercial brands are needlessly expensive, and even worse they’re made from low-quality oils.
 Better to make your own dressings based on good fresh ingredients like avocados, tahini, or olive oil.
-Our simple five-ingredient tahini dressing is all you’ll ever need.
-If you must go commercial, one of best dressings on the market is Annie’s Goddess Dressing.
+A simple dressing made by whisking together tahini, lemon juice, minced garlic, tamari, and water is all you’ll ever need.
+If you must go commercial, one of tastiest dressings on the market is Annie’s Goddess Dressing.